sinafala/svd-comp/README.md

 ## Installing **svdComp5q0** R Package
 * Install and load the **devtools** package
-* Use devtools to install the **svdComp5q0** R package directly from GitHub using this command:
+* Use devtools to install the **svdComp5q0** R package directly from GitHub using this command.
+Be patient, for whatever reason this sometimes takes a while to run.
 `install_github(repo = "sinafala/svd-comp", subdir = "package/svdComp5q0")`

-Be patient, for whatever reason this sometimes takes a while for to run.

 ## To Run the Markdown File
 * If you're a regular GitHub user, clone the *svd-comp* repository